zookzook/azure-c-shared-utility/devdoc/tlsio.md

 **SRS_TLSIO_30_006: [** The phrase "enter TLSIO_STATE_EXT_CLOSED" means the adapter shall forcibly close any existing connections then call the `on_io_close_complete` function and pass the `on_io_close_complete_context` that was supplied in `tlsio_close`. **]**

 ##### "enter TLSIO_STATE_EXT_OPENING"
-The phrase "enter TLSIO_STATE_EXT_OPENING" means the adapter will continute the process of opening the TSL connection to the host on the next `tlsio_dowork` call but no externally visible action is being specified.
+The phrase "enter TLSIO_STATE_EXT_OPENING" means the adapter will continute the process of opening the TSL connection to the host on the next `tlsio_dowork` call, but no other externally visible action is being specified.

 ##### "enter TLSIO_STATE_EXT_OPEN"
 **SRS_TLSIO_30_007: [** The phrase "enter TLSIO_STATE_EXT_OPEN" means the adapter shall call the `on_io_open_complete` function and pass IO_OPEN_OK and the `on_io_open_complete_context` that was supplied in `tlsio_open`. **]**